adombowsky/adombowsky.github.io/_pages/about.md

 ## Recent News

+01/15/2024: I recieved the SBSS Student Paper Award for "Product Centered Dirichlet Processes for Dependent Clustering" for [JSM 2024 in Portland, OR](https://ww2.amstat.org/meetings/jsm/2024/).
+Looking forward to the conference!

 12/12/2023: I've posted a new paper on arXiv about dependent clustering: Dombowsky and Dunson (2023+).
-[Product centered Dirichlet processes for dependent clustering](https://arxiv.org/abs/2312.05365).
+[Product Centered Dirichlet Processes for Dependent Clustering](https://arxiv.org/abs/2312.05365).
 Code is on my [GitHub page](https://github.com/adombowsky/clic).

 11/17/2023: I recieved an award for best long talk at [BAYSM 2023](https://events.stat.uconn.edu/BAYSM2023/) for my talk "Bayesian Clustering via Fusing of Localized Densities"!